Information for New Students

 If you have earned fewer than 30 semester hours of credit, submit official high school transcripts in addition to all official college transcripts.

 ACT or SAT scores: ACT or SAT test scores are required for freshmen applying to a bachelor's degree program and transfer students with fewer than 30 semester hours of credit.
 These test scores are not required for students applying for an associate degree or certificate program.
 Baccalaureate-seeking transfer students with over 30 transferable semester hours do not need to submit ACT or SAT test scores.
+If applying to UAF for the Academic Year 2020-21 or 2021-22, ACT and SAT scores will be waived.

 Residual Testing: Residual Testing: For students who have not submitted ACT or SAT test scores, ACT residual tests are available via testing services.
 For spring 2020 the date is Tuesday, Jan.
 7 at 11:30 a.m.
 While no formal registration is required for ACT residual testing, students need to notify Testing Services of their intent to test.
 Students should arrive at 11:15 to allow time to fill out paperwork before testing begins.
+For the Fall 2020 semester Testing Services will not be offering the ACT Residual.

 On test day, students taking the ACT residual test should bring: